synthwavenetwork/sleepearn-app/CONTRIBUTING.md

-Contributing to the Beefy App
+Contributing to the SleepEarn App
 =======

 We really appreciate and value contributions to the SleepEarn.Finance repositories.
 Please take 5' to review the items listed below to make sure that your contributions are merged as soon as possible.